The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Abstract

 \section{Abstract}

-Characterizing the mechanisms and galaxy properties conducive to the emission and escape of ionizing (LyC) emission is necessary to accurately model the Epoch of Reionization, and identify the sources that powered it.
-The Lyman-alpha and Continuum Origins Survey (LaCOS) is the first program to obtain uniform, multi-wavelength sub-kpc imaging for a sufficiently large sample (42) of galaxies observed in LyC to enable statistically robust studies between LyC and resolved galaxy properties.
+Characterizing the mechanisms and galaxy properties conducive to the escape of ionizing (LyC) emission is necessary to accurately model the Epoch of Reionization, and identify the sources that powered it.
+Using Hubble Space Telescope data, the Lyman-alpha and Continuum Origins Survey (LaCOS) is the first program to obtain uniform, multi-wavelength sub-kpc imaging for a large sample (42) of galaxies observed in LyC and enable statistically robust studies between LyC and resolved galaxy properties.
 Here, we characterize the morphology and galaxy merger properties of LaCOS galaxies and investigate their connection with the escape fraction of LyC emission \fesc.
-We find strong anti-correlations between \fesc\ and radii ($r_{20}$, $r_{50}$, and $r_{80}$) measured in filters containing emission from star-forming regions, and with the asymmetry and clumpiness in F150LP, the bluest filter in our dataset, tracing UV continuum and \lya.
-We find that $\geq48\%$ of LaCOS galaxies are visually classified as galaxy mergers.
-In LyC-emitters, $\geq41\%$ of the galaxies are galaxy mergers, LyC-emitting mergers have \fesc=$0-16\%$.
-Galaxies robustly identified as mergers in LaCOS are all at advanced stages of interaction, close to coalescence.
-The \fesc\ properties of mergers and non-mergers cannot be differentiated statistically, and we only find significant difference between the two populations in terms of their sizes, with mergers having larger sizes.
-We conclude that \fesc\ tends to be larger in galaxies with a small number of compact, centrally-located, UV-emitting star-forming regions, that merger represent a sizable fraction of LyC-emitting samples at $z\sim0$, and that mergers at advanced stages of interaction can facilitate the escape of LyC photons from galaxies.
+We find strong anti-correlations between \fesc\ and size ($r_{20}$, $r_{50}$, and $r_{80}$) measured in filters containing emission from star-forming regions, and with the asymmetry and clumpiness in F150LP, a filter tracing UV continuum and \lya.
+We find that $\geq48\%$ of LaCOS galaxies, and $\geq41\%$ of LaCOS LyC-emitters are visually classified as galaxy mergers.
+Galaxies robustly identified as mergers in LaCOS are at advanced stages of interaction, close to coalescence.
+The \fesc\ properties of robust mergers and low-probability mergers cannot be differentiated statistically, and we only find significant difference between the two populations in terms of their sizes and LyC luminosity, robust mergers having larger values.
+We conclude that \fesc\ tends to be larger in galaxies with a small number of compact, centrally-located, UV-emitting star-forming regions, that mergers at advanced stages of interaction represent a sizable fraction of LyC-emitting samples at $z\sim0.3$, and that they can facilitate the escape of LyC photons from galaxies.